jglowe/yapm.nvim/README.md

 The package manager provides a wrapper for loading plugins using the builtin plugin manager.
-If you are a minimalist you can stop here and grab the following logic, which is the most essential part of the plugin:
+If you are a minimalist you can stop here and grab the following logic, which is the most essential part of the plugin from `lua/yapm/load.lua`.

 ```lua
 local load_plugin = function(plugin)